MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest2.md

   ![](2024-01-10-15-32-35.png)

-- Login to GitHub from VScode.
+- Login to GitHub from VS Code.

   ![](2024-01-10-15-33-27.png)